When will I receive my Membership Card?

-If your adult children don’t fit into one of these categories, that’s ok – we still offer a cover option called Extended Family/Extended Single Parent cover.
+If your adult children don’t meet the above criteria, that’s ok – we still offer a cover option called Extended Family/Extended Single Parent cover.

-Extended Family cover keeps your adult children on the same policy (as long as they’re not married or in a de facto relationship) from the age of 21 until they’re 25.
+Extended Family cover keeps your adult children on the same policy (as long as they’re not married or in a de facto relationship) from the age of 21 up to and including 31 years of age.
 The premium for an Extended Family/Extended Single Parent cover is higher than our standard family or single parent family policy, however it is a more economic option for your adult children compared to them taking out their own cover at the same level.

 Why is private health insurance for me?